lulut/lulut.github.io/_posts/2019-10-22-webpack-dev-server-certs.md

 Although this doesn't explain why works in Safari but not Chrome.

 ## How
 There will be a patch of webpack-dev-server to resolve this but the expected time is: near future.
-The temparary solution is:
+The temporary solution is:

 1. Locate `node_modules` folder and find `webpack-dev-server`.
 2. In lib/utils, find `createCertificate.js`